distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The impact future itself can also be conditional on the selected event branch.
 It uses the same branch-token type as collateral and settlement numeraire as the corresponding conditional asset market.
 If the branch occurs, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
 If the complementary branch occurs, the branch token and both impact positions pay zero.

 This structure suits hedgers who face a loss only if the event occurs.
-For example, a DeFi treasury that expects a stablecoin depeg to reduce ETH more than the market implies could short the depeg-conditional impact future.
+For example, a DeFi treasury that expects ETH to be lower in the depeg scenario than the market implies could short the depeg-conditional impact future.
 A more negative impact increases the short’s payoff, and the hedge pays only if the depeg occurs.

 Because an improbable branch token is worth less in dollar terms than unconditional collateral, the trader can fully collateralise the position in branch tokens without locking the same dollar value.
 The design also avoids introducing another collateral-token type.
 It still requires a separate impact market, and tokens locked in one market cannot simultaneously collateralise another.

-The trade-off is renewed exposure to event probability: the position’s dollar price reflects both the expected impact and the chance that the branch occurs.
-It is therefore less suitable for traders who want pure impact exposure regardless of the realised outcome.
+The trade-off is renewed exposure to event probability: the position’s dollar price reflects both the expected spread and the chance that the branch occurs.
+It is therefore less suitable for traders who want outcome-independent spread exposure.

 ## A two-instrument anchored alternative